100 Films to Watch Before the Collapse

 - Banksy.
 Exit Through the Gift Shop.

-Marvellous critique-through-the-back-door of modern art and the kinds of vacuous businessmen who succeed in that sham world.
+Marvellous critique-through-the-back-door of modern art and the kinds of vacuous businessmen who succeed in it.
+Banksy, unsurprisingly, has real character and presence, even in the shade with his voice distorted.

 - Bergman, Ingmar.
 The Seventh Seal.

-The joy of dancing with death.
-Well loved here in the Belly Up! offices…
+The joy of dancing with death, and activity well-loved here in the Belly Up! offices…

 - Bird, Brad.
 Hughes, Ted.
 The Iron Giant.

-One of my favourite books, when I was this age.
-The idea that it would be updated by a big American studio filled me with dreadhorror, but they did a marvellous job.
+One of my favourite books, when I was a nipper.
+The idea that it would be updated by a big American studio filled me with dreadhorror, but they did a marvellous job (evidenced by its box office failure).
 Read the book though, because there’s a bat in it the size of AUSTRALIA.

 - Bleasdale, Alan.
 Boys From the Blackstuff.